memobc/paper-orbitfmri/README.md

     - First level ROIxROI connectivity matrices (beta estimates for the PPI regressor) for each memory modulator can be found in `Memory_gPPI_data.RData`.
     - The group-level results of the hippocampus seed to voxel analysis (change in whole-brain hippocampal connectivity with increasing memory quality) are also provided as an spmT.nii file: `HippSeed_wholebrain_MemoryQuality_spmT.nii`.

+# License

+All data included in this project is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/memobc/paper-orbitfmri/blob/master/LICENSE).

 # Comments?

 Please direct any comments to Rose Cooper, rose.cooper at bc.edu.
 Please feel free to use any of these scripts.
 Unfortunately I cannot provide support for you to adapt them to your own data.
 Notice a bug?
 Please tell me.